SpektraSystems/Microsoft-Cloud-Workshop/azure-resource-manager/README.md

 * User should add the Azure Automation Credential before compiling the DSC files

-1. Before deploying any template via Visual Studio,  In the Solution Explorer, open the **Deploy-AzureResourceGroup.ps1** under the solution.
+* Before deploying any template via Visual Studio, users should execute the three steps given below

+1. In the Solution Explorer, open the **Deploy-AzureResourceGroup.ps1** under the solution.

 2. Next, in the Param section, edit the “[string] $StorageContainerName” line; replacing it with this code.